 College Interns: Muir hires several student interns to help support programming and community building efforts at the college.
 A number work with the Student Affairs and Residential Life Offices, one specifically for Outreach & Support of our international and out-of-state students and others for all Muir students.
-While others work with the Coordinator of Student Activities and on graphic design projects.
-See the Muir Student Affairs Office or Residential Life Office for more information.
+See the Director of Residence Life Office Pat Danylshyn-Adams for more information.